 History of the Portuguese Podengo Pequeno

-The Portuguese Podengo Pequeno is an ancient breed, thought to be brought to the coastal country of Portugal—a neighbor of Spain—by traders (and invaders) who came to the area from places like Rome and the Moors.
+The Portuguese Podengo Pequeno is an ancient breed, thought to be brought to the coastal country of Portugal—a neighbor of Spain—by traders (and invaders) who came to the area from places like Rome.
 And in fact, the Portuguese Podengo Pequeno’s lineage can be traced as far back as 600 B.C., when they lived amongst the Romans and Phoenicians.

 Portuguese Podengo Pequeno Care

 The Portuguese Podengo Pequeno is an active dog.
-As a family pet, they’re probably not going to be doing any rabbit hunting, but they are going to need to have somewhere else to channel all that energy.
-Long daily walks are key, and having a spacious fenced-in backyard is also ideal for the breed, though not a requirement so long as they’re getting plenty of other activity every day.
-Speaking of that fence, it’s important.
-Portuguese Podengo Pequenos are quick to follow their noses, and if they get on the hunt they’re going to be hard to stop.
+As a family pet, they’re probably not going to do any rabbit hunting, but they'll still need to have somewhere to channel all that energy.
+Long daily walks are key, and having a spacious fenced-in backyard is also ideal for this breed (though not a requirement, so long as they’re getting plenty of other activity every day).
+Speaking of that fence, it’s important: Portuguese Podengo Pequenos are quick to follow their noses, and if they get on the hunt, they’re hard to stop.

-As for training, the Portuguese Podengo Pequeno is intelligent and driven, and tends to excel as a training subject.
-Use positive reinforcement only, encouraging positive behaviors and ignoring negative behaviors.
+As for training, the Portuguese Podengo Pequeno is intelligent and driven.
+This breed tends to excel as a training subject.
+Use positive reinforcement-based training only, encouraging positive behaviors and ignoring negative behaviors.
 A well-trained, well-socialized Portuguese Podengo Pequeno will be friendly toward strangers and other dogs, and will also make an excellent family member.

 Common Health Problems

-Portuguese Podengo Pequenos are quite healthy dogs, with no known propensity for certain genetic illnesses.
-However, all pure-bred dogs are prone to certain health conditions, and it’s important to know what to look out for.
-Some specific conditions to keep in mind when it comes to the Portuguese Podengo Pequeno include hip dysplasia, eye disorders, and luxating patellas (also known as trick knees).
+Portuguese Podengo Pequenos are typically healthy dogs.
+However, all purebred dogs are prone to certain health conditions, and it’s important to know what to look out for.
+Here are a few specific conditions to keep in mind for this breed:

-If buying a Portuguese Podengo Pequeno from a breeder, ask if any of these issues have been witnessed in the breed line.
-The health problems associated with Portuguese Podengo Pequenos are treatable and/or manageable, but it’s good to know what you might be able to expect.
+If adopting your Portuguese Podengo Pequeno from a breeder, ask if any of these issues have been witnessed in the breed line.
+The health problems associated with Portuguese Podengo Pequenos are treatable and/or manageable, but it’s important to be proactive to reduce the severity of these conditions.